Even though The Suburbanite has relocated its offices, it continues to operate and build on rich traditions.

-Page 2 of 3 - Since then, of course, The Suburbanite has added Springfield and Lake townships, Uniontown and Hartville as well as Springfield and Lake Local Schools.
+Since then, of course, The Suburbanite has added Springfield and Lake townships, Uniontown and Hartville as well as Springfield and Lake Local Schools.
 Later, The Jackson Suburbanite, covering Jackson Township and the Jackson schools was unveiled.

 I thought of all that when I heard the recent announcement that The Suburbanite and Jackson Suburbanite offices at the intersection of South Arlington Road and Route 619 in Green, near where it all began decades ago, have been closed and moved to The Repository in downtown Canton.

 I’m not sure, but I think I’m the only person who has worked for The Suburbanite for at least part of its stays at the previous three office locations.